This post is about the three surprises or plot points every story needs. You should surprise your reader at three specific stages in your book.

 I have been writing about first drafts these past few weeks.
 Step three is all about inciting moments, but we have written many posts about this before.

 ‘An inciting moment is the moment of change for your character.
-It can be positive or negative, but it must be big enough that it forces him, or her, to act and to deal with the situation.
+It can be positive or negative, but it must be big enough to force them to act and to deal with the situation.
 This can be as big as a tank driving into the living room or as subtle as a discomforting sentence.’ (source)

 Look at these posts for more on inciting moments: